elixir-lang/elixir/docs/2_diving_in.md

     ...> end
     3

-Both formats are simply different ways of expressing key-value arguments.
+Both examples above are simply different ways of expressing key-value arguments.
 Key-value arguments are a list of two-item tuples, where the first element is an atom representing the key and the second is the value.
 Elixir provides a syntax-shortcut for creating such key-values:

     iex> [a: 1, b: 2]
     [{:a, 1}, {:b, 2}]

-Notice that a key-value argument is simply an Ordered Dictionary.
-For this reason we usually use the [`Orddict` module](https://github.com/josevalim/elixir/blob/master/lib/orddict.ex) to manipulate key-value arguments:
+In order to manipulate those key-value arguments, we can use the [`Orddict` module](https://github.com/josevalim/elixir/blob/master/lib/orddict.ex):

     iex> x = [a: 1, b: 2]
     [{:a, 1}, {:b, 2}]